Reloaded-Project/Reloaded.Hooks-rs/docs/design/wrappers.md

 Then write original value of R10 into R8 after this code is converted into `mov` sequences.

 This can be done using the following strategies:

-- `mov` into scratch register (a callee saved register which is not a parameter qualifies).
+- `mov` into scratch register.
+    - For mid-function hooks (`AsmHook`) prefer callee saved register which is not a parameter.
+    - For function hooks, use a caller saved register.
 - `push` + `pop` register.

 === "ASM (mov scratch)"

     ```asm
-    # Move value from end of cycle into callee saved register (scratch)
+    # Move value from end of cycle into caller saved register (scratch)
-    mov RBP, R10
+    mov RAX, R10

     # Original (after reorder)
     mov R10, R9
     mov R9, R8

-    # Move from callee saved register into first in cycle.
+    # Move from caller saved register into first in cycle.
-    mov R8, RBP
+    mov R8, RAX
     ```

 === "ASM (push+pop)"